Skip to main content

 Dual-band handhelds transmit and receive on both 2m and 70cm.
 They're not significantly more expensive than single-band radios, and they eliminate the decision entirely.
 You get access to the dense 2m repeater network and the building-penetrating performance of 70cm in one radio.

 The Baofeng UV-5R is what most new Technicians buy first.
 It's under $30, covers both bands, and works well enough to get you on the air and figure out what you actually want to do with ham radio before investing in more serious gear.
-The Yaesu FT-65R is a step up — more durable, better receiver, still affordable.
+Our full UV-5R review goes deeper on whether it's still the right first radio in 2026.
+The Yaesu FT-65R is a step up: more durable, better receiver, still affordable.

 Baofeng UV-5R